scottballenger/wordtl/README.md

 `wordtl` will try and come up with a word, or list of words, that will disambiguate the remaining words.
 In this case, 'mohua' was the best match (having as many elimination letters as possible) chosen from the dictionary as a good elimination word.

 ##### Next Guess
 If there are remaining possibilites, `wordtl` will suggest a next guess to try.
-In this example `wordtl` recommends `./wordtl -p t---- -w r -2 r -x ies -g mohua` as the next input for `wordtl`.
+In this example `wordtl` recommends `./wordtl -d 248 -p t---- -w r -2 r -x ies -g mohua` as the next input for `wordtl`.

 #### I didn't get any results?
 You specified to many required items and nothing matched your query.
 Simply remove some of the constraints to open the query to more results.